dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### How it works

-It checks the generated manifest for the contract configuration
+It checks the generated manifest for the contract configuration.

 ---

 ### `check-model-has-constraints`

-Checks that model's yaml has specific constraints defined, eg:
+Checks that model's yaml has specific constraints defined, e.g.:

 ```
   - name: products